isc-projects/stork/doc/user/install.rst

    - the Kea logs (e.g., ``/var/log/kea/kea-dhcp4.log``)

 - Kea Control Agent must have configured control sockets for each monitored Kea daemon (``control-sockets`` property).
-   See the `Kea Administrator Reference Manual <https://kea.readthedocs.io/en/latest/arm/agent.html#configuration>`_ for an example configuration.
+   See the `Configuration section in Kea ARM <https://kea.readthedocs.io/en/latest/arm/agent.html#configuration>`_ for an example configuration.
 - All monitored Kea daemons must have the ``control-socket`` property set in the configuration file.
-Look for the reference in the `Kea Administrator Reference Manual <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#management-api-for-the-dhcpv4-server>`_.
+Look for the reference in the `Management API section in Kea ARM <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#management-api-for-the-dhcpv4-server>`_.

 If Kea Control Agent listens on non-localhost interfaces, it is recommended to: